Simple Guide on Must be True and Must be False Questions

 2. Explanation: While it's true that fruits and vegetables are important sources of vitamins, the passage likely does not claim they are the only sources.

-5. Irrelevant Evidence: Choices that present evidence that doesn’t support the claim or argument in the passage. some text
+5. Irrelevant Evidence: Choices that present evidence that doesn’t support the claim or argument in the passage.

 1. Trap Answer: "People who eat fruits and vegetables daily are also more likely to exercise regularly."